pbandi2020/Election_Analysis/README.md

 # Election_Analysis

 ## Overview of Project
-This project is focused in elections data analysis.
-The key metric analysed across multiple dimensions is the vote count.
+This project is focused on elections data analysis.
+The key metric analyzed across multiple dimensions is the vote count.
 Let's take a look at the diffrent view point of elections data and how a winner is identifies based on popular votes registered by citizens across county for a particular state.
 There are certain assumations with the data analysis which we will discuss in our summary sections for the project.

 ### Purpose & Scope of this Effort
 1. Fact 1 - To provide a summary of total votes registered across all counties and candidates.